rajas2716/Fluent/README.md

 <br>

+## Agile methodology (Timeline shown)

+1. Week-1 : Worked on creating server using express and using webrtc to enable camera and mic
+2. Week-2 : Adding screen-recording , screen-sharing and whiteboard in the app.
+3. Week-3 : Adjusting to update chat feature announced.
+Added chat feature while meeting
+4. Week-4 : Working on chat feature and preparing video for app demonstration.

-Powered by `WebRTC` using google Stun
+## Powered by `WebRTC` using google Stun

 [![webrtc](www/images/webrtc.png)](https://fluent-video.herokuapp.com/)